PriNova/nebulaflow/future-enhancements.md

 - **What**: Add `aria-level` or semantic heading level attribute to "Parallel Step N" headers in [RightSidebar.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/RightSidebar.tsx#L473-L481) to provide correct navigation context for assistive technology
 - **Why**: Screen reader users benefit from proper heading hierarchy.
 Currently the step headers may be treated as plain text, reducing navigability.
 - **Priority**: P2 (accessibility; improves screen reader experience for complex workflows)

+### RightSidebar Parallel Numbering - Loop Label Handling

+- **Goal**: Clarify how loop nodes are represented in parallel step labels in the RightSidebar Playbox.
+- **What**: `getStepLabel` in [RightSidebar.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/sidebar/RightSidebar.tsx#L215-L219) still contains a `groupIndex === -1` branch that returns "Unsupported (Loop)", but `parallelGroupIndex` for items in `allItemsInOrder` is always non-negative.
+Decide whether to remove this dead branch or explicitly propagate a `-1` sentinel from the parallel analysis when loop groups are present, keeping behavior consistent with [parallel-analysis.ts](file:///home/prinova/CodeProjects/nebulaflow/workflow/Core/engine/parallel-analysis.ts).
+- **Why**: Avoids misleading dead code and ensures any future loop-aware UI in the Playbox has an explicit, documented contract.
+- **Priority**: P2 (code clarity; current loop behavior remains unchanged).

+### RightSidebar Parallel Numbering - Keys and Test Coverage

+- **Goal**: Harden the Playbox parallel grouping UI and guard the new numbering behavior.
+- **What**: Update the parallel group container key in [RightSidebar.tsx](file:///home/prinova/CodeProjects/nebulaflow/workflow/Web/components/sidebar/RightSidebar.tsx#L1003-L1012) to include `parallelGroupIndex` (for example, ``key={`step-${item.stepIndex}-${item.parallelGroupIndex}`}``) and add focused tests that verify: (1) contiguous parallel numbering when sequential-only steps are interleaved, (2) correct label strings such as "Parallel Step 1 (3)", and (3) fallback behavior when `parallelSteps` analysis is unavailable.
+- **Why**: Ensures React list keys remain unique if grouping semantics evolve and prevents regressions in the clarified parallel numbering behavior.
+- **Priority**: P2 (robustness; nice-to-have hardening).

+### Vendored Amp SDK Bump - Release Validation

+- **Goal**: Make refreshes of the vendored Amp SDK bundle low-risk and repeatable.
+- **What**: When [amp-sdk.tgz](file:///home/prinova/CodeProjects/nebulaflow/vendor/amp-sdk/amp-sdk.tgz) is updated, document and automate a minimal validation checklist (for example, `npm run check`, a smoke test of representative workflows, and verification of tool catalog wiring) so SDK bumps are consistently exercised before release.
+- **Why**: The vendored SDK is opaque in this repo; a small, explicit validation step reduces the chance of runtime or type-level regressions entering NebulaFlow via SDK upgrades.
+- **Priority**: P1 (release robustness; medium risk if skipped).

 ### RightSidebar Node Selection - Type Narrowing and Multi-Select Semantics